128technology/docs/docs/onboard_ssr_device_otp.md

 sidebar_label: Onboard an SSR Device using OTP
 ---

-The steps in this section describe the process of onboarding an SSR 1x0/0 to a Conductor using the OTP process.
-The SSR must be re-imaged with an OTP compatible software version.

-This process is to be followed for SSR devices that **will not** use Mist for onboarding, telemetry, or WAN Assurance.
+The steps in this section describe the process of re-imaging an SSR 1x0/0 for onboarding to a Conductor using the OTP process.
+This process is for SSR devices that **will not** use Mist for onboarding, telemetry, or WAN Assurance.

 :::note
 For information about WAN Assurance offerings;